New on Amazon: Unwell

 "...to catch up to me was a joy, so when the experts say that automatic focus works great, they're right...."
 Read more

-"...the fast autofocus and blurred backgrounds I was craving, is extremely well constructed and feels great in the hand, and is just a pleasure to use...."
+"...pretty definitively that it takes excellent photos, gives me the fast autofocus and blurred backgrounds I was craving, is extremely well constructed..."
 Read more

 "...photographers also seem to be pleased with the G3 for its small size and versatility.
 But don't take my word for it, read for yourself."
 Read more